-We may earn a commission if you buy products through the links on this page.
+We personally test CBD products and may earn a commission if you shop through the links on this page.
 Learn more.

 Here’s why delta-8 is legal in the Natural State.

 Table of Contents

 Arkansas Delta 8 THC Laws

 (a) In addition to any substance placed in Schedule VI by the Director of the Department of Health under § 5-64-214, any material, compound, mixture, or preparation, whether produced directly or indirectly from a substance of vegetable origin or independently by means of chemical synthesis, or by a combination of extraction and chemical synthesis, that contains any quantity of the following substances, or that contains any of their salts, isomers, and salts of isomers when the existence of the salts, isomers, and salts of isomers is possible within the specific chemical designation, is included in Schedule VI: